Guanzhou Hu

 Feeling comfortably numb

-CV | LinkedIn | Google Scholar
+CV | LinkedIn | G Scholar

-To all my loved ones and my friends ♥
+To all my loved ones, cheers ♥

 Serializable Distributed Transactions over Sharded Scenario